 - Cut costs by paying only for resources used

-Despite the weighty arguments for migrating to the cloud, many companies still hesitate.
-Their usual concerns are data protection, the reliability of cloud GIS systems, loss of control, and lack of support.
+Despite the weighty arguments for GIS data migration to cloud, many companies still hesitate.
+Their usual concerns are data protection, the reliability of cloud GIS systems and databases, loss of control, and lack of support.
 But most of these concerns are myths today.
 Modern cloud providers invest in an unprecedented level of security since they deal with a vast amount of data, users, and attack vectors.
 In fact, not many companies and startups can afford in-house security processes like those provided by reputable cloud providers.
 Also, cloud infrastructure complies with a variety of security and industry-specific standards.

 As for reliability and support, third-party vendors usually take care of everything from downtime and backups to infrastructure.
 Modern cloud platforms ensure the lowest possible downtime, though downtime is still possible since any cloud depends on an internet connection.

 Loss of control over your brand is another myth.
 Today’s services allow you to customize lots of parameters, from navigation menus to corporate colors and specific terminology.
-White-labeling is possible as well.
+White-labeling for GIS cloud is possible as well.

-If you decide on migration, here’s your action plan:
+If you decide on GIS migration to cloud, here’s your action plan:

 - Analyze your existing infrastructure.
 Determine the issues with your current deployment and problems that may emerge in the future.